Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 As you embark on an exciting journey with the Project (LEMP Stack) Course, you will be introduced to building and deploying web applications using the LEMP stack.
 This comprehensive course/project takes you through a hands-on adventure, guiding you step-by-step in harnessing the power of Linux, Nginx, MySQL, and PHP to create dynamic and high-performing websites.
 We will dive into the architecture of the LEMP stack, understanding how Linux provides a solid foundation, Nginx serves as a powerful web server, MySQL handles the databases, and PHP empowers server-side functionality.

 Throughout the course/project, we will set up a Linux environment, configure Nginx for optimal performance, manage MySQL databases, and develop PHP code to bring applications to life.
 Through the practical and hands-on exercises, you will gain proficiency in building dynamic websites with the LEMP stack.
 We will explore techniques for handling user requests, interacting with databases, processing forms, and implementing robust security measures.
-Furthermore, introduce you to popular development frameworks and tools that can elevate your productivity and simplify the web application development process.
-By the end of the Project (LEMP Stack) Course/project, you will have experience to setup the full LEMP stack and create remarkable, high-performance web applications.
+Furthermore, introduces you to popular development frameworks and tools that can elevate your productivity and simplify the web application development process.
+By the end of the Project (LEMP Stack) Course/project, you will have experience in setting up the full LEMP stack and creating remarkable, high-performance web applications.

 # Web Stack Implementation (Lemp Stack)

 ### Step 0 - Preparing prerequisites

-In order to complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.
+To complete this project you will need an AWS account and a virtual server with Ubuntu Server OS.

-Launch Git Bash and run following command:
+Launch Git Bash and run the following command:

-`ssh -i ‹Your-private-key.pem› ubuntuKEC2-Public-IP-address>`
+`ssh -i "Nginx.pem" ubuntu@ec2-3-85-3-185.compute-1.amazonaws.com`

 It will look like this:

 ## Installing the Nginx Web Server